 AN INTRODUCTION TO THE RECONSTRUCTION

 A film is a film and the written word is the written word: two completely different mediums.
 Nevertheless, what follows, although in no way attempting to duplicate the effect of Orson Welles’ film, is an attempt to give readers an IMPRESSION of what the original film must have been like.
-If anything it resembles a “graphic novel,” As such it has it own aesthetic and presents Welles AMBERSONS in way that the reader can follow the complete story while appreciating Welles’ brilliant visuals.
+If anything it resembles a “graphic novel.”
+As such it has it own aesthetic and presents Welles AMBERSONS in way that the reader can follow the complete story while appreciating Welles’ brilliant visuals.
 What is missing of course is movement and the brilliant performances of a stellar ensemble cast.
 This is why it is important to see the release version of the film in collaboration with this “reconstruction.”

 To ensure that this presentation would be an easy read, I used the 131 minute March 12, 1942 cutting continuity as a guide.
 I then completely rewrote using descriptions from the original October 7, 1941 shooting script.
 To this end I not only used the applicable descriptive material from script but, because the screenplay took its descriptions – almost word for word – directly from the Tarkington Novel, I went back to the book for whatever additional material I needed.
 For the film’s final scene, which is not in the script or the book, I took the descriptions from various Welles interviews in which he described the scene in great detail.
-In the process this ‘reconstruction’ became a more complex and, I think, fulfilling read due to Welles detailed descriptions of actor’s instructions and in some cases even their characters’ thoughts.
+In the process this ‘reconstruction’ became a more complex and, I think, fulfilling read due to Welles detailed descriptions of actor’s instructions and in some cases their thoughts.

-Using frame blowups from the released version as well as stills and even existing frames as well as story boards for missing scenes—in a few cases doctoring photos to match the continuity descriptions—I hoped to provide the reader with a sense of the physical look of the film.
+Using frame blowups from the released version as well as stills and even existing frames of missing scenes—in a few cases doctoring photos to match the continuity —I hoped to provide the reader with a sense of the physical look of the film.
 When a cut was made to an existing scene, I reused similar shots from the existing sections to conform the scene to how it existed in the 131 minute version.
 For re-shot scenes, since the costumes and the sets were the same, I re-arranged the frames to—as best as possible—duplicate the original version.
 For other scenes I found photographs that matched the continuity descriptions and used them as best I could.
 In a few cases the image may not be an exact duplicate of the description but I hope you will forgive this as it was impossible to do otherwise.
 Regarding the deletions, for multiple angle scenes I made sure there was a frame for each angle and for the single take scenes I tried my best to to use frames as the script descriptions required.

 The reconstruction is broken down into seven parts with each part corresponding to each (A&B) reel from the 131 minute version; seven reels in all.
 Also a single web page would never been able to accommodate so much illustrative material.